Yorkshire Cup Preview, Tips, Runners & Trends (Dante Festival)

 3. Giavellotto (2:56.79) in 2023

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the Yorkshire Cup next time out, then you would have backed a total of 6 winners.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +11.08.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Yorkshire Cup.
+Over the past 20 renewals, if you had followed the winner of the Yorkshire Cup next time out, then you would have backed a total of 7 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +13.58.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...

-Six of the last seven winners of the Yorkshire Cup have come from either the British Champions Long Distance Cup (x3) or the Dubai Gold Cup (x3).
-Rebels Romance (Dubai Sheema Classic) win in 2025 meant the last three winners all ran at Meydan before winning this.
+Six of the last eight winners of the Yorkshire Cup have come from either the British Champions Long Distance Cup (x3) or the Dubai Gold Cup (x3).
+Rebels Romance (Dubai Sheema Classic) win in 2025 meant that three of the last four winners ran at Meydan before winning this.

 Andy Powell - Horse Racing Betting Expert - OLBG.com